hashirahmad/netlify-react-public/README.md

 4. Added a `CookieConscent` component that will ask for cookie conscent one-time.
 5. I know many websites which will ask for permission every single session.
 6. This `CookieConscent` component will be one-off and until user resets browser or manually delete cookies - the conscent will never ask again.
-7. Added `GitHubReadMe` component for showing `readme` of Github for side projects.

 ## 22-02-2020
 1. Added google analytics to site.